Hypercoaster: Bolliger & Mabillard

 A train passes through Diamondback's splashdown element.

-Bolliger & Mabillard (B&M) has produced 18 models over 21 years of production of hyper coasters, making it one of the more successful models manufactured by the company.

-The first installation of the hyper coaster was Apollo's Chariot located in Busch Gardens Williamsburg.
-It was one of the two models released in 1999, the other being the Floorless Coaster.
-It was made in a similar style to the TOGO, D. H. Morgan Manufacturing, and Arrow Dynamics hypercoasters.
+Bolliger & Mabillard (B&M) has produced a number of roller coasters under their Hyper Coaster model line, which represent any installation by the company that exceeds 200 feet in height or drop length, similar to the hypercoaster classification.
+The first was Apollo's Chariot, which opened at Busch Gardens Williamsburg in 1999.
+It was one of the two models released that year – in addition to the Floorless Coaster – and was engineered in a way that resembles designs from other manufacturers including TOGO, D. H. Morgan Manufacturing, and Arrow Dynamics.
 In 2012, B&M produced its first giga coaster, Leviathan at Canada's Wonderland, exceeding 300 feet in height.
 Bolliger & Mabillard do not use the term giga, but have continued to produce roller coasters in this class.

 The typical design of B&M's hyper coaster model includes a large lift hill then a large drop with a steep angle of descent, and typically includes airtime hills.
 One exception, Raging Bull at Six Flags Great America does not have this standard "out-and-back" layout, but rather features a "twister" layout.

 The trains feature seven to nine cars of one row with four seats, resulting in each train seating 28 to 36 riders.
 Depending on the dispatch time and the number of trains, the coasters typically have a capacity of 1,200 to 1,500 riders per hour.
 Each seat features a unique clamshell restraint.
 Some trains used on B&M Hyper Coasters feature staggered seats, where the two outer seats are located farther back than the two center seats, creating a more open experience.
 Currently, this staggered seating arrangement is only featured on four coasters: Behemoth at Canada's Wonderland, Diamondback at Kings Island, Thunder Striker at Carowinds, and Shambhala at PortAventura Park.